widelands/widelands/README-compiling.txt

-This document describes steps needed to compile widelands for different Systems using different compilers.
+This document describes steps needed to compile Widelands for different systems using different compilers.
 If you have problems, please also have a look at our website http://www.widelands.org, especially the FAQ.

 Dependencies
 ------------

 These are the libraries you need.
-You also need the headers and link libraries, for widelands makes direct use of them:
+You also need the headers and link libraries (on some distributions these come in separate packages, e.g. 'libpng-dev'), for Widelands makes direct use of them:
    - SDL >= 1.2.8
    - SDL_mixer >= 1.2.6
    - SDL_image